 - JMS Connectors: their duty is to send and receive messages from topics and queues, and deliver them on specific Lightstreamer items. - JMS Extender: a Lightstreamer Server kernel extension whose duty is to coordinate the activity of JMS connectors and to optionally authenticate users and authorize their requests.
-Custom authentication and authorization can be implemented through the provided Hook API. - JMS Extender JavaScript Client: its duty is to provide a JMS-like API based on JavaScript, while employing, under the hood, the Lightstreamer JS client library.
+Custom authentication and authorization can be implemented through the provided Hook SDK. - JMS Extender JavaScript SDKs: its duty is to provide the JMS API to a JavaScript, while employing, under the hood, the corresponding Lightstreamer Client library.